msteffan/fundamentals/04_collections/10_text_hashes.md

 **Insert**

-If Timmy forgot to add his team name to this hash when he created it, he can add it later like so.
+If Timmy forgot to add his team name to this hash when he created it, he can add it later like this.

 ```ruby
 registration_info["team_name"] = "Gryffindor"
 ```

-His hash now has the value "Gryffindor" in it, with the label "team_name".
+His hash now has the value "Gryffindor" in it, with the label (key) "team_name".

 **Modify**